Pioneering research to fight

 IPF affects each person differently and the disease progresses at varying rates.
 For some, the scarring occurs quickly, while in others, it happens over a longer period of time.
 Symptoms also vary from moderate to severe and may stay the same for a while.

-At this point, there is no cure for idiopathic pulmonary fibrosis, which is why Breathing Matters is supporting UCL Respiratory research.
+At this point, there is no cure for idiopathic pulmonary fibrosis, which is why Breathing Matters is supporting research at UCL Respiratory .

 What causes pulmonary fibrosis?